The Weekly Benedict: 3 June, 2012

 Devotional Information:

-Today is Friday of the 5th week of Lent.
-The liturgical color is violet.
+Today is Monday of the 8th week of Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations: